paulchiu/idea-mvn-derby-hibernate-template/README.md

 IntelliJ IDEA 12 CE project template with Maven, demonstrating access to Apache Derby 10.10.1.1 with Hibernate 4.2.1.

-The project implements the [hibernate annotations tutorial][1] with custom test class AppTest.java.
+The project implements the [hibernate annotations tutorial][1] with the test class AppTest, which shows how to persist the annotated entity Event.

 [1]:http://docs.jboss.org/hibernate/orm/3.6/quickstart/en-US/html/hibernate-gsg-tutorial-annotations.html